 Q: I ordered from your site and have heard nothing yet: is there a problem?

 A: PayPal process our orders, and are supposed to send us confirmation emails at the same time as they send one to you.

 Sometimes they fail to do this, or delay the email by a few hours.
-Sometimes a customer types an incorrect return email address, and all we can do is wait for a ‘real’ email to arrive so that we can respond to it.
+Often a customer types an incorrect return email address, or the one used by Paypal is an old one, and all we can do is wait for a ‘real’ email to arrive so that we can respond to it.

 We aim to respond to you within 24 hours at the latest.